Union Pacific's Miniature Train

 It was during its years assigned to Salt Lake City that the train received its newest addition, an all-aluminum open-top hopper car representing UP's newest traffic source of unit coal trains.
 Warren Johnson tells of how the aluminum hopper car was built in the Salt Lake City diesel shop around 1993 or 1994 by Bob Bateman, a sheetmetal worker in the shop who also repaired locomotive radiators.
 The car was made from sheet aluminum.
 Warren was an employee at the shops and was able to observe the car's progress on a daily basis.

-Until 1998, the miniature train traveled around the UP system in a pair of matched BF-70-7 boxcars numbered as 903014 and 903015, lettered with UP's "We Can handle It" slogan and sub-lettered for "Miniature Train Service."
-The two dedicated box cars were sold because of the difficulty of keeping the two cars in special service.
+From August 1976 until 1998, the miniature train traveled around the UP system in a pair of matched BF-70-7 boxcars numbered as 955555 and 955556, lettered with UP's "We Can handle It" slogan and sub-lettered for "Miniature Train Service."
+The two dedicated box cars were sold in 1998 because of the difficulty of keeping the two cars in special service.
 Despite specific instructions to the contrary, on numerous occasions the two cars, with the miniature train on board, would find themselves getting sent over various hump yards, and getting kicked along empty yard tracks in much the same way as normal freight cars.
 Plus, due to lack of a specifically assigned crew to watch and maintain the cars and the miniature train itself, locally assigned personnel who handled the train were not too keen on properly handling the special little train on loading and unloading or tying it down inside the cars.
 The miniature train got beat up pretty badly and the two box cars and the miniature train spent most of their time lost in various switching yards as mundane company material.

 When the Salt Lake shops were closed in August 1998, the train was loaned to Operation Lifesaver in Salt Lake City and for lack of any other official location; the miniature train was kept by the local coordinator at his home.
 Union Pacific asked for the train to be returned and it was sent east to the Council Bluffs Service Unit, where it was stored in the business car shop in Council Bluffs, then in the former Pacific Fruit Express ice house, also in Council Bluffs.
 Unfortunately, no budget was set aside for maintenance and operation of the train, but several employees were able to work on the train as a volunteer effort.
 Little could be done for lack of money, but other service units continued to request its presence at various special events.
 Because the dedicated box cars were retired in 1998, the miniature train was hauled around on maintenance-of way flatbed boom trucks, and the train continued to suffer by getting beat up, banged up, and bent up on an all-too regular basis.